Lowland Campground

 Directions

-From Butte, take I-15/I90 east for approximately 1 mile.
+From Butte, take I-15/I-90 east for approximately 1 mile.
 Merge onto I-15 north and continue for approximately 12 miles.
-Take Elk Park exit (no. 138) and drive west on Forest Service road #442 (Lowland Creek Road) for approximately 6 miles and turn left onto Forest Service road #9485 for approximately 1.5 miles; turn left at the junction and drive approximately 1/8 mile; turn right into the campground.
-The gravel road is suitable for passenger vehicle access.
+Take Elk Park exit (no. 138) and drive west on Forest Service Road #442 (Lowland Creek Road) for approximately 6 miles.
+Turn left onto Forest Service Road #9485 for approximately 2 miles, turn left at the junction and drive approximately 1/8 mile, then turn right into the campground.
+Gravel road suitable for passenger vehicles.

 Amenities